Mulching, grow with less effort and less watering

 What material is best for mulch?

 There’s a whole host of materials that can be used as mulches, one of my favourites is wood chips and these will break down over time and be highly water attentive.
 Another mulch that I like to use is grass clippings as long as the grass hasn’t been treated with weedkiller.
-Recently Erica from Erica’s Little Welsh Garden and I were talking about this what an amazing job grass clippings do for keeping the ground moist.
+Grass clippings do an amazingly good job at keeping the ground moist.
 I use grass clippings as a mulch around my potatoes.
 Over the winter it breaks down, adding its nutrients to the soil.
 Bit by bit, both the soil structure and microbiology are improved.

-I also use weed suppressing membrane as a mulch to suppress the weeds and effectively.
-I’ll leave it on the ground for three to 12 months and then take the plastic up and cover this area in organic matter and allow that to work itself into the soil for the winter and then the area is ready for growing in next year.
+I used to use weed suppressing membrane as a mulch to suppress the weeds and effectively.
+I’d leave it on the ground for three to 12 months and then take the plastic up and cover this area in organic matter and allow that to work itself into the soil for the winter and then the area is ready for growing in next year.

 Living Mulch

-If you enjoyed this post, you may like to learn more about the flower gardens at Byther Farm.
+If you enjoyed this post, you may like to learn more about ornamental gardens and flower gardening.

 Liz Zorab